The Economics of European Integration

 Frequency of module offer: Each winter semester

 Prerequisites: Fundamentals of Micro- and Macroeconomics.
-Grundlagenausbildung should be completed.
+Basic studies (Grundlagenausbildung) should be completed.

 Applicability of module for other study programmes:

-Person responsible for module: Prof. Dr. Daniel Becker
+Person responsible for module: Prof. Dr. Felix Weinhardt (until summer semester 2021: Prof. Dr. Daniel Becker)

-Name of the professor: Prof. Dr. Daniel Becker
+Name of the professor: Prof. Dr. Felix Weinhardt (until summer semester 2021: Prof. Dr. Daniel Becker)

 Language of teaching: English